Impact

 • Failing to be honest – repressing negative feelings or differing opinions.

-• Undermining partner’s other relationships – convincing him others do not care about him, making friends with the partner’s other friends in order to control the situation.
+• Undermining partner’s other relationships – convincing him others do not care about him, making friends with the partner’s other friends to control the situation.
 Ending other relationships for the friend.

 • Physical affection – body language, frequent hugging, touching, roughhousing, back and neck rubs, tickling, and wrestling.